ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Calibration

 \subsection{Camera Intrinsic \& Extrinsic Calibration}

-The intrinsic and extrinsic parameters of 21 out of the 22 RGB cameras, including 10 Grasshopper3, 5 Azure Kinect DK, and 6 individual sensors of the LadyBug5+, were calibrated using the multi-camera calibration toolbox Kalibr \cite{6696514} and AprilGrid patterns.
-Kalibr is capable of calibrating the intrinsic and extrinsic parameters of camera systems with non-globally shared overlapping fields of view and supports various distortion models, such as radial-tangential and equidistant models, which accurately represent the lenses used on the Grasshopper3 and the built-in fisheye lenses on the Ladybug5+, respectively.
+The intrinsic and extrinsic parameters of 21 out of the 22 RGB cameras, including 10 Grasshopper3, 5 Azure Kinect DK, and 6 individual sensors of the LadyBug5+, but excluding the downlooking Grasshopper3, were calibrated using the multi-camera calibration toolbox Kalibr \cite{6696514} and AprilGrid patterns.
+Kalibr is capable of calibrating the intrinsic and extrinsic parameters of camera systems with non-globally shared overlapping fields of view and supports various distortion models, such as radial-tangential and equidistant models, which accurately represent the lenses used on the Grasshopper3 and the built-in fisheye lenses on the Ladybug5+.

-For each of the 5 main directions (front, back, left, right, and up), the 2 Grasshopper3s, 1 Azure Kinect DK, and 1 or 2 sensors of the LadyBug5+ facing that side are grouped and calibrated together since they share a similar perspective.
-This gave us intrinsics of all cameras and 5 extrinsics groups, each independent from the others.
+For each of the 5 main directions (front, back, left, right, and up), the two Grasshopper3s, one Azure Kinect DK, and one or two sensors of the LadyBug5+ facing that side are grouped and calibrated together since they share a similar perspective.
+This gives us intrinsics of all cameras and 5 extrinsics groups, each independent from the others.
 Subsequently, the extrinsics between the 5 surrounding LadyBug5+ sensors were calibrated in a separate run, connecting the extrinsics of the 4 horizontal sides (front, back, left, and right).
-The up-looking side was finally connected to the extrinsic tree using the factory pre-calibrated transformation between the front-looking and up-looking sensors of the LadyBug5+.
+Because all up-looking and down-looking cameras do not share sufficient overlap with any side-looking cameras, Kalibr cannot be used to estimate their extrinsics.
+Thus the up-looking side was finally connected to the extrinsic tree using the factory pre-calibrated transformation between the front-looking and up-looking sensors of the LadyBug5+.

 The intrinsic parameters of the last, down-looking Grasshopper3 camera were calibrated using the ROS camera calibration package \cite{roscalib} and a checkerboard target with a size matching the small area of view on the ground.
-Considering that the camera has no overlapping field of view with any other onboard sensors and that the down-looking image stream is more likely to be used in monocular image registration algorithms rather than visual odometry algorithms, its extrinsic parameters were derived from the structure design instead of using complex calibration algorithms.
+Considering that the camera has no overlapping field of view with any other onboard sensors and that it will not be used for 3D SLAM but rather down-looking odometry, its extrinsic parameters were derived from the structure design instead of using complex calibration algorithms.

 The intrinsic parameters of the two EvC3A event-based cameras were calibrated using blinking checkerboard patterns and the calibration tool provided by the Metavision SDK.
 The extrinsics of the event-cameras were calibrated using Kalibr, utilizing the frame images rendered from the two event streams along with the two image streams captured by the two front-facing Grasshopper3 cameras.